lech mountains

 An absolute must for experts here is the Weisser Ring (or White Ring) challenge, which has been a bucket-list route for over 50 years.
 This legendary 22km circuit offers some serious thigh-burning over Lech, Zürs, Zug and Oberlech including the demanding 5km Madloch downhill and a whopping 5500m difference in altitude.

-If this isn’t enough, you’ll also find one of the nation’s freestyling hotspots nearby – the massive Lech Snowpark in the middle of Schlegelkopf is a populat spot for pro’s and has super obstacles for everyone from complete beginners to seasoned shredders.
+You’ll find the massive Lech Snowpark in the middle of Schlegelkopf is a popular spot for pro’s and has super obstacles for everyone from complete beginners to seasoned shredders - one of the nation’s freestyling hotspots.

 Lech has some good non-ski activities if you fancy something without being strapped to a plank...
 There's no shortage of wellness facilities and you’ll find a sports centre as well as Europe’s first and only ice-rink with air con.
 Winter walkers can dip between snowshoe treks and 15km of hiking trails.
 For a real adventure, try icefall climbing.
 There’s also a natural toboggan run and you can extend the winter charm on a horse drawn sleigh ride.